JonasReich/OpenUnrealUtilities/README.md

 4. Tag the submit with annotated tag that matches the version number: Tag and annotation message should match exactly, e.g. both could be "v0.6.0"
 5. Fast-forward merge develop into master
 6. Push develop, master _and(!)_ tags

-### Branch Strategy

-- (Semi) stable releases for latest supported engine version on ``master``
-- Active development for latest supported engine version on ``develop``
-- Separate branches for supported engine versions (e.g. ``ue.27`` and ``ue5.0`` as of writing this)
-- Tag release commits on master with plugin version number, e.g. ``v0.1.0``

-### Future Workflow Changes

-- Add branches or tags for supported engine versions (e.g. UE4.25), which are updated along with releases
-- No updates of deprecated code.
-As soon as the plugin breaks for an old engine version we drop support for it

 ## Automated Testing